Strait of Messina Bridge: Contracting parties

 On 12 October 2006, the Italian Parliament voted 272 to 232 in favour of abandoning the plan due to the bridge's "doubtful usefulness and viability" and the inability of the already burdened Italian treasury to bear its share of the cost.
-Transport minister Alessandro Bianchi stressed that the road and rail links leading to the location of the proposed bridge are not capable of supporting enough traffic to make its construction economically feasible.
+Transport minister Alessandro Bianchi stressed that the road and rail links leading to the location of the proposed bridge were not capable of supporting enough traffic to make its construction economically feasible.
 Other reasons for abandoning the plan were earthquake risk and fears that the bridge would enrich the networks of organized crime in Italy, such as Cosa Nostra and 'Ndrangheta.

 Second Berlusconi government

 In April 2008, Silvio Berlusconi was re-elected Prime Minister of Italy and vowed to restart the project to build the bridge.
 The following month, Altero Matteoli, Italy's minister of infrastructure and transport, confirmed the government's intent to restart work on the bridge in a letter to Pietro Ciucci, the president of Società Stretto di Messina.

 In March 2009, as part of a massive new public works programme, Berlusconi's government announced that plans to construct the Messina bridge had been revived, pledging €1.3 billion as a contribution to its estimated cost of €6.1 billion.
 Berlusconi claimed that work would be completed by 2016.
 Until 2006, when the project was halted, the work had been assigned to a consortium of Impregilo (now called Webuild), Condotte d'Acqua, Cooperativa Muratori & Cementisti, and Consorzio Stabile A.C.I., alongside Spain's Sacyr and Japan's IHI Corporation.

 In December 2009, preparatory work began, with the diversion of the Tyrrhenian railway at Cannitello on the Italian mainland side of the strait.

-In February 2013, the project was shut down by Prime Minister Mario Monti, for lack of funds.
+In February 2013, the project was shut down by Prime Minister Mario Monti for lack of funds.